bolt-project/bolt/docs/source/spark-design.rst

 	>>> a.tordd().values().first().shape
 	(5,)

 For some operations, it can be more efficient to apply functions to groups of records at once.
 For example, when calling one of the ``partial_fit`` methods from ``scikit-learn``, which take an arbitrary number of data points and estimate model parameters.
 We provide a method ``stack`` to aggregate records within partitions.
 The resulting ``StackedArray`` has the same intrinstic shape, but records have been aggregated to leverage faster performance by operating on larger arrays.
-The only parameter is the ``size``, the number of records aggregated per partition
+The only parameter is the ``size``, the number of records aggregated per partition.

 .. code:: python